 Fires generally didn't burn as hot as they do today.
 One of the reasons for this wasn't and still isn't obvious to most educators, historians or people in general.
 There were thousands of these little diggers in the forest, not only wombats and bandicoots, going about their business aerating and improving the soil.
 Their search for food in the soil, for roots, insects or insect larvae, covered some of the leaf and bark litter, adding and helping to hold moisture and assisting to break it down faster and getting it out of harms way.

-Wombats can and in most cases do live and survive in many areas of Victoria, which is the state that should apply the most protection for these and other wildlife.
-Victoria offers so many places where people can interface with wildlife, but not necessarily touch or interfere with it.
+If left alone to go about their business, wombats can and in most cases do live and survive in many areas of Victoria, which is the state that should apply the most protection for these and other wildlife.
+Victoria offers so many places where people can interface with wildlife, but not necessarily touch or interfere with them.
 This is something that should be seen by all government agencies as a great bonus.
 Few acknowledge this fact.
 Even fewer protect the wildlife and these places where people can experience something wonderful.
 Something that money can't buy.

 More Interesting Reading About Wombats